Travel Tools, Tips and Resources

 Where are the best places to find nice affordable places for a long-term stay?

 I’m often asked questions like these and am happy to offer insights whenever I can.
-I’ve traveled fairly extensively for much of the past 25 years to nearly sixty countries, both short-term and long, and have learned a few things along the way about what works and what doesn’t.
+I’ve traveled fairly extensively for much of the past 25 years to nearly sixty countries, on trips both short-term and long, and have learned a few things along the way about what works and what doesn’t.

 So I’ve set out to produce this resource page as a decent starting point to help answer some of those and other questions travelers may have.

 My aim is to make this a fairly comprehensive list of resources, sharing those that I have and often still use.
 As such this is very much a living document which I plan to update and expand regularly, so feel free to bookmark this page and check back.
 That said, you’re still always welcome to drop a line directly to me.
 I’m always happy to help.

 Disclosure: A few of the links provided below are affiliate links.
 That means that when you shop or book through one of the links, I’ll earn a small commission from your purchase during that visit.
 This comes at no additional cost to you; sometimes you’ll even save money.
 In each case these are products and services that I’ve used, continue to use and confidently recommend.

 When searching for flights for travel dates that aren’t flexible, I usually start with Kayak, Expedia, Jet Radar and/or SkyScanner to get a general idea on pricing, options and routes.
 I then go directly to the airline website where the same flight can sometimes be found cheaper, even if by just a few euros or dollars.
 Generally speaking, Kayak and Jet Radar have done the best job for me, but be sure to invest the few minutes and consult them all.
 Try Google flight search, too, which by many accounts in turning up even cheaper deals than some of the others.